IvanGDR/Add-External-IP-DNS-to-SSL-certs-as-SAN-to-a-K8S-cluster-already-deployed-by-kubeadm/README.md

 scheduler: {}
 ```

-Above file does not have any additional SANs listed (IPs and/or DNSs).
-Proceeed  to add the SANs as needed.
-In my case I am adding a public IP and a public DNS.
+The above file does not have any additional SANs listed (IPs and/or DNSs).
+Proceed to add the SANs as needed.
+In my case, I am adding a public IP and a public DNS.

 The information for my cluster is this
 ```